On The Road In Southern England

 The Bedruthan Steps in the North of Cornwall are a great example when it comes to breathtaking coastlines.
 Here the power of the ocean is relentlessly forming the cliffs.
-Where the rock got too thin and broke away there’s now single rocks protruding from the water.
+The single rocks protruding from the water were once part of the cliff faces but the gnawing waves had other plans.
 Like sentinels they stand off the coast looking out at the waves and for a while we joined their silent guard, watching the surf and listening to the rush of the sea, waiting for the sun to rise.

 Slowly the light brought all the colours back to life and if I look at my photos from that morning now, they have a feeling of Summer and warmth.
 What they are not telling you are the stories about icy feet and hands, hands so numb they could barely release the shutter.
 But those are petty problems that you just put up with for precious moments like these.